Samsung Galaxy S7: Stock software

 The Galaxy S7 ships with Android Marshmallow (6.0) and Samsung's proprietary TouchWiz Hero UX software suite, and would be supported for two years of OS and UI updates, and 4 years of security updates.
 The new Hero UX also allows the user to disable the app drawer.
 A new "always on" functionality displays a clock, calendar, and notifications on-screen when the device is in standby.
 The display is turned off if the device's proximity sensor detects that it is in an enclosed space such as a pocket.
 Samsung claims this feature would only consume half a percentage of battery capacity per-hour.
 New widget panes can be displayed on the edge of the S7 Edge, in "Edge Single" and wider "Edge Single Plus" sizes.
 Android Marshmallow's "adopted storage" feature is disabled and not usable.

 A software update in September 2016 added support for Vulkan, a new low-level graphics API.
 In January 2017, Samsung released an update to Android 7.0 "Nougat", which replaced TouchWiz with the Samsung Experience 8.0 software suite (introduced in the Galaxy S8).
-In mid 2018, the S7 and S7 edge received Android 8.0 "Oreo" with Samsung Experience 9.0, which was the last major version of Android available for the S7 family.
-The Galaxy S7 series reached its end of life in April 2020 with the security patch.
+In mid 2018, the S7 and S7 edge received Android 8.0 "Oreo" with Samsung Experience 9.0, which was the last major version of Android available for the S7 family, and later reached its end of life in April 2020 with the security patch, making it the seventh major Samsung flagship release to provide two OS upgrades for its flagship phones released before 2019.

 The user interface of the multi windowing feature which allows showing multiple supported applications simultaneously on the screen, both as flexible split screen, as well as floating pop-up, is similar to the preceding Galaxy S6.